Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 After cooking your sweet corn to perfection, I like to roll the corn cobs in paper towels, squeezing out any remaining water.
 The butter just glides on.

 Take three ears of sweet corn still in the husks and lay them in the microwave.
 Cook them on high for 7 minutes.
-When they're done, get a hot pad and take the ears of corn out, laying them on a cutting board.

 This is a guide about cooking corn on the cob in a microwave.
 Corn on the cob can be prepared in a variety of ways.